MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-live-chat-widget-sdk.md

   - dyn365-admin
 ---

-# Customize live chat widget using Live Chat SDK
+# Customize live chat widget using Omnichannel Chat SDK

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-Use the Omnichannel Chat SDK to create Omnichannel for Customer Service chat widgets in mobile apps.
+Using the Omnichannel Chat SDK, you can create and customize chat widgets for use in mobile apps.
 The open-source Omnichannel Chat SDK comes with a fully customizable user interface with Omnichannel chat methods and features.
-The SDK is supported on React Native, and therefore works for iOS and Android apps, and also on web browsers.
+The SDK is supported on React Native, and therefore works on iOS and Android apps, as well as on web browsers.

 Examples of sample apps in the Omnichannel Chat SDK include: